jquery/jquery-mousewheel/README.md

 In order to use the plugin, simply bind the `mousewheel` event to an element.

-It also provides two deprecated helper methods called `mousewheel` and `unmousewheel` that act just like other event helper methods in jQuery.

 The event object is updated with the normalized `deltaX` and `deltaY` properties.
 In addition, there is a new property on the event object called `deltaFactor`.
 Multiply the `deltaFactor` by `deltaX` or `deltaY` to get the scroll distance that the browser